2016-2020 Messina Information Sheet for Faculty

 - Participate in aspects of summer orientation relevant to Messina (Note: This does not mean everyone is expected to be at every orientation.
-In the past, the Dean of Undergraduate Studies has required core advisors to participate in two orientation sessions each summer.)
+In the past, the dean of undergraduate and graduate studies has required core advisors to participate in two orientation sessions each summer.)

 - Attend a workshop/planning day the week before the fall semester begins to review syllabi and coordinate first week and/or orientation interactions.

 - Attend fall orientation/Welcome Week events coordinated in conjunction with Messina and Office of Student Engagement (such as the Common Text Discussion).

 During Fall and Spring Semesters:

 - Meet with working group to discuss progress of the individual students and the class (At least 3 such working group meetings during the academic year – early fall, pre-spring, and mid-spring check-ins are expected.)